 When we say that a running shoe for women weighs less, it is when we take a medium size such as. size 39 or 40 in women running shoes, and compares it to a size 43 or 44 in men running shoes.
 That’s the way you can make the comparison.
 Because you can get women’s running shoes in size 43, and it is clear that they usually weigh as much as men’s shoes for running in the same size.

 The weight is the composition of the entire running shoe.
 Everything from upper to shock absorption to sole.
 And the fewer materials you can use, the less the shoe will weigh.
-But it is always a balance for the manufacturers, as the running shoe must also be functional, and live up to the requirements to be a running shoe.
+But it is always a balance for the manufacturers, as the running shoe must also be functional, and meet the requirements to be a running shoe.

-In the shops, you can find other concepts that go in and affect the weight.
+In sports shops, you can find other concepts that go in and affect the weight.
 It has become very popular with lightweight running shoes for both women and men.
-It is basically the same construction, but materials and shock absorption have been cut down.
+It’s basically the same construction, but materials and shock absorption have been cut down.
 And a lightweight running shoe for asphalt is usually a running shoe used in competition.
 If you want to win the last seconds, then the weight of the shoe can give you this.

-3 great running shoes for women would be:
+Great running shoes for women here would be:

 Heavy runners typically tend to pronate – as they must be able to remedy the fall with the heavy weight.
 So, when choosing running shoes as a heavy runner, you should primarily pay attention to some important factors, all of which are important in choosing the right running shoes that make your running training as enjoyable as possible.

 Best running technique